The team behind your team.

 Wendy Lefko Messeloff

-Wendy is a journalist by training, with several years of experience as a writer in a variety of professional capacities.
+Wendy is a journalist by training, with years of experience as a writer in a variety of professional capacities.

 She has worked in corporate communications for MTV Networks; nonprofit research and analysis for the Anti-Defamation League's National Civil Rights Information Center; domestic policy advocacy and government relations for Hadassah; and fundraising and grant writing, as the Director of Grants Development for the Jewish Federation of Cleveland and, most recently, the Cleveland Museum of Natural History.
 As a grant writer, Wendy has raised funds for seven-figure capital projects, small community-based programs, and a range of human, social, cultural and educational services in the GreaterCleveland area.
 She earned a bachelor's degree and a master's degree in journalism from Columbia University.